Blackout (Britney Spears album): Commercial performance

 In the United States, Blackout sold 124,000 copies during its first day of availability according to Nielsen SoundScan.
 Jessica Letkemann of Billboard compared the sales favorably to those of the previous week's number-one album Carnival Ride by Carrie Underwood, which sold 49,000 copies, estimating that Blackout would possibly debut atop the Billboard 200.
 On November 6, 2007, Billboard announced that even though the Eagles's first-week sales of Long Road Out of Eden had handily surpassed Spears, they would not debut atop the chart because of rules forbidding albums exclusively sold at one retail outlet–Walmart in this case–from entering the Billboard 200.
-The magazine's senior analyst and director of charts Geoff Mayfield explained he was frustrated by the situation, saying: "I can believe the Eagles sold more, but I'm not seeing anything that verifies for me that they outsold her and anything we see otherwise might be from people with a stake in suggesting that."

 During the afternoon of the same day, Walmart issued a press release announcing that Long Road Out of Eden had sold 711,000 copies.
 At night, it was announced through an article on Billboard.biz that after an agreement with Nielsen SoundScan, Billboard would allow exclusive albums only available through one retailer to appear on the charts, effective that same week.
 Hence, Long Road Out of Eden topped the Billboard 200, while Blackout debuted at number two, with first-week sales of 290,000 copies.
 It became Spears' first studio album not to debut at number one.
 The album, however, set the record for the highest first-week digital sales for a female artist at the time.
-Following the release of Circus in December 2008, Blackout re-entered the chart at number 198, with sales of 4,600 copies.
-As of March 2015, the album has sold one million copies in the country, being certified platinum by the Recording Industry Association of America (RIAA).
+Following the release of Circus in December 2008, Blackout re-entered the chart at number 198, with sales of 4,600 copies; it has spent a total of 34 weeks on the chart.
+As of March 2015, the album has sold one million copies in the country, and was certified double platinum by the Recording Industry Association of America (RIAA) in October 2023.